MLlib Linear Algebra Acceleration Guide

 Spark MLlib defines Vector and Matrix as basic data types for machine learning algorithms.
 On top of them, BLAS and LAPACK operations are implemented and supported by dev.ludovic.netlib (the algorithms may also call Breeze).

 dev.ludovic.netlib can use optimized native linear algebra libraries (refered to as “native libraries” or “BLAS libraries” hereafter) for faster numerical processing.
 Intel MKL and OpenBLAS are two popular ones.

-However due to license differences, the official released Spark binaries by default don’t contain native libraries support for
+The official released Spark binaries don’t contain these native libraries.

 The following sections describe how to install native libraries, configure them properly, and how to point

 Intel MKL and OpenBLAS are two popular native linear algebra libraries.
 You can choose one of them based on your preference.
 We provide basic instructions as below.